Haslemere to Midhurst via Midhurst Way walk

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|

-The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.
+Full directions for this walk are in a PDF file (link above) which you can print, or download on to a Kindle, tablet, or smartphone.